 Marketers frequently ask: How can I connect more with my target audience?
 Why aren’t I seeing better results from all my marketing efforts?
 Why don’t people talk about my company on social media?
 Most of the time, the answer is content — or the lack thereof.

-Although social media marketing comprises of many aspects such as encouraging engagement, promoting your company and driving website visits, in the end, there is one such aspect unfortunately often neglected: the content.
+Although social media marketing comprises many aspects such as encouraging engagement, promoting your company, and driving website visits, in the end, there is one such aspect unfortunately often neglected: the content.

 Have you ever wondered if the lack of traction your social media updates are seeing is due to lousily written content?
 If you can’t put in the effort to create high-quality content, why should other people care or share?